AppliedBioinformatics/DiffKAP/README.md

 	* a VERSION file
 	* an example data folder containing a small subset of a metatranscriptomic data
 - read the README
-- Install the DiffKAP setup script by typing: DiffKAP_setup
+- Install the DiffKAP setup script by running: DiffKAP_setup
 *** If you like, you can add the DiffKAP path to $PATH or just use an absolute path for running DiffKAP ***